stephengold/jolt-jni/README.md

 As long as a reference is active, its target cannot be freed.
 Nor can a target be freed if no reference to it has been created (because in that case its reference count is already zero).
-Nor can it be freed if reference counting is disabled by invoking `target.setEmbedded()`.
+Nor can it be freed if reference counting has been disabled by invoking `target.setEmbedded()`.

 [Jump to the table of contents](#toc)